 If the compressor or turbine wheels are damaged, they must be replaced.
 There are a few experts who claim they can successfully repair damaged wheels by welding but for the do-it-yourselfer welding is out of the question -- especially when you consider the "downside" risks of what might happen if a patched compressor wheel were to fail and spew shrapnel into your engine.
 There's also the problem of rebalancing a repaired turbo wheel.
-A new compressor wheel may set you back $80 to $100 while a turbine wheel and shaft may run $180 to $200 or more.
+A new compressor wheel may cost $80 to $100 or more, while a turbine wheel and shaft may cost over twice as much.

 Worn turbine shafts can sometimes be repaired by grinding the shaft journal down and installing an oversized shaft bearing, or by building up the worn shaft journal with hard chrome and remachining it back to its original dimensions.
 Regrinding and using an oversized bearing is cheaper than hard chroming, which if not done correctly, will flake off and cause a repeat failure.